 □ Preparing the documentation which will be required for the final hearing which either goes to trial, or proceeds uncontested:

-○ An advisement of rights form indicating whether a mandatory or contingent wage execution will enter.
+○ An advisement of rights form indicating whether a mandatory or contingent income execution will enter.

 • The obligor must be advised as to the maximum amount that may be withheld from his pay.

-• If it is a contingent wage execution, both parties must sign the form agreeing to the contingent wage execution.
+• If it is a contingent income execution, both parties must sign the form agreeing to the contingent income execution.

 • The obligor must continue to pay the order directly until payments are withheld from his or her paycheck.